GiuseppeGambacorta/Platformio-Template-for-Heltec-Wifi-kit-32-v2/readme.md

-Starter template for use a Heltec wifi kit-32-v2 with platformIO The official documentation lacks information about which library to import and other related details. this template is already working, in the main program is running an example from the official Documentation
+Starter template for use a Heltec wifi kit-32-v2 with platformIO.

+The official documentation lacks information about which library to import and other related details. this template is already working, in the main program is running an example from the official Documentation